AdobeDocs/commerce-admin.en/help/stores-purchase/vat.md

 The system behavior concerned with the VAT ID validation and the customer group change during the checkout depends on how the Validate on Each Transaction and the Disable Automatic Group Change settings are configured.
 This section describes the implementation of the VAT ID Validation functionality for the checkout on the frontend.

-In case a customer uses Google Express Checkout, PayPal Express Checkout or another external checkout method, when the checkout is performed completely on the side of the external payment gateway, the Validate on Each Transaction setting cannot be applied.
-Thus the customer group cannot change during checkout.
+If customer uses Google Express Checkout, PayPal Express Checkout, or another external checkout method, the checkout is performed completely on the side of the external payment gateway.
+For this scenario, the _Validate on Each Transaction_ setting cannot be applied and the customer group cannot change during checkout.

 ![VAT Validation Checkout Workflow](./assets/vat-id-validation2.png)<!-- {:width="550px"} -->